This series looks back at the 1990s and its influence on the generation of people who came of age during the decade.

 The '70s provided several underpinnings of the '90s, including of course the notion of authenticity.
 In the '90s it was enormously important that we be, above all else, authentic.
 As authentic as Bowie or Springsteen or Scorsese were in their '70s work that we idolized.
 We were utterly obsessive about not selling out, about keeping it real.
 Maybe it's because so many Gen Xers were born in the '70s that we looked to that decade to make sense of our own.

 What we and our Gen X heroes of the '90s found in the '70s were like-minded spirits whose art imparted on us that, yes, we could make something out of this mess we called life.
 We collected influences from the decade that birthed us—Hunter Thompson, Debbie Harry, Jim Carroll, Marvin Gaye—because they brought us back to our roots.
-When you're born into such a politically and culturally tumultuous, yet also creatively fruitful decade—the gas shortage, the hostage crisis, Watergate, Andy Kaufman, punk rock, Vietnam, Death Wish, the birth of hip hop, and the Summer of Sam—you can't help but be branded by it all.
+When you're born into such a politically and culturally tumultuous, yet also creatively fruitful decade—the gas shortage, the hostage crisis, Watergate, Andy Kaufman, punk rock, Vietnam, Death Wish, the birth of hip hop, Summer of Sam—you can't help but be branded by it all.
 We '90s kids were our influences.

 While we reveled in '70s nostalgia, we also challenged it in order to cut our own paths.
 When we heard Vedder sing, "It's not reality, just someone else's sentimentality, it won't work for you" in "Against the '70s," we nodded in agreement: the Boomer ethos sure as hell wasn't going to work for us, not by a mile.
 We were looking for more, or less, or maybe something in between.
 We'd know it when we found it, just check back with us later.